ScooterDelta/react-vite-federation-playground/README.md

 - Start MFE Two by running `npm run build:watch` and `npm run preview` in the `clients/mfe-two/` folder.

 > **Note**: `npm run build:watch` will start a file watcher and automatically rebuild the application, `npm run preview` will serve the assets.
 They will need to be run in separate terminals as `npm run build:watch` will continue to watch for changes.

+### Customizing Ports and URLs

+The default ports for applications for local development are selected to work together, however they can be updated at any time.
+They are currently driven by the following Environment Variables in each application:

+- `SERVER_HOST` - Currently defaulted to `0.0.0.0`.
+- `SERVER_PORT` - Currently defaulted for each application:
+  - `host` -> `5400`
+  - `clients/mfe-one` -> `5401`
+  - `clients/mfe-two` -> `5402`

+Additionally, the `host` application must be made aware of the client applications new routes, which can be customized with the following environment variables on the `host` application:

+- `MFE_ONE_URL` - Currently defaulted to `http://localhost:5401/assets/remoteEntry.js`
+- `MFE_TWO_URL` - Currently defaulted to `http://localhost:5402/assets/remoteEntry.js`

+These can all be customized with the use of a `.env` file in each directory, an `.env.example` file is provided to copy-paste and customize.

 ## Scaffolding Applications